-Services that are covered for you What you must pay when you get these services Splints, casts and other devices used to reduce fractures and dislocations In-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Out-of-Network Please refer below to Outpatient Diagnostic Tests and Therapeutic Services and Supplies.
-Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices In-Network Please refer to Prosthetic Devices and Related Supplies.
-Out-of-Network Please refer to Prosthetic Devices and Related Supplies.
-Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition In-Network Please refer to Prosthetic Devices and Related Supplies.
-Out-of-Network Please refer to Prosthetic Devices and Related Supplies.
-Physical therapy, speech therapy, and occupational therapy In-Network Please refer below to Outpatient Rehabilitation Services.
-Out-of-Network Please refer below to Outpatient Rehabilitation Services.
+- Prosthetics and orthotics devices (other than dental) that replace all or part of an internal body organ (including contiguous tissue), or all or part of the function of a permanently inoperative or malfunctioning internal body organ, including replacement or repairs of such devices - Leg, arm, back, and neck braces; trusses; and artificial legs, arms, and eyes including adjustments, repairs, and replacements required because of breakage, wear, loss, or a change in the patient's physical condition - Physical therapy, speech therapy, and occupational therapy

+Please refer below to Outpatient Rehabilitation Services.

+Please refer below to Outpatient Rehabilitation Services.